octobercms/docs/2.x/database/model.md

 $flight = Flight::create(['name' => 'Flight 10']);
 ```

-While `$fillable` serves as a "white list" of attributes that should be mass assignable, you may also choose to use `$guarded`.
+While `$fillable` serves as an "allow list" of attributes that should be mass assignable, you may also choose to use `$guarded`.
 The `$guarded` property should contain an array of attributes that you do not want to be mass assignable.
 All other attributes not in the array will be mass assignable.
-So, `$guarded` functions like a "black list".
+So, `$guarded` functions like a "block list".
 Of course, you should use either `$fillable` or `$guarded` - not both:

 ```php
 class Flight extends Model